sam-thetutor/ArticleLab/JunoArticle.md

 git push -u origin main
 ```

-This will connect your local project to the github repo we created, and everytime we push changes to this github repo, they will automatically be deployed to our satellite using the juno unique feature.
+The above code established the required connection to our remote Github repo, and pushes all our project code to that repo.Now every time we make changes to our project, all we have to do is push these changes to our github repo and they will be deployed to our satellite automatically.
+[Learn more about setting up Github Actions with Juno](https://juno.build/docs/guides/github-actions)

-Now you have successfully deployed your first blog website on the blockchain, and every time you add a new article on your blog, Github Actions will automatically deploy the changes to your live website.

 ## Conclusion

-In this article, we have looked at how to deploy your first blog website on the blockchain, how to create a juno satellite,how to link your satellite to your project and how to integrate Github Actions for continuous integration and continuous deployment (CI/CD).
+In this article, we have looked at how to create a boilerplate template project using juno, how to create a satellite from the juno console, how to connect the satellite to the our local project, deploying our project to the satellite and configuring Github Actions to automate compiling and deployment tasks for our project